The winter pause

 Add-on lighting is applied only in the morning because the hens require a natural sunset to give them time to settle into their roosts.
 Install a warm-white globe with a colour temperature of 2700-3000K .
 A 4W LED globe will provide enough light intensity for backyard coops: if you can read at floor level you have enough light .
 The cost of running this globe under the schedule outlined in the table below is negligible: $1.58 per year at 27 cents per kilowatt hour .
 The effect of the add-on light assumes the hens are exposed to it—if they leave the coop into an outdoor run where the light is less intense, there may be no effect.

-With add-on lighting you can buy point-of-lay CSBs anytime, but around May is a good time if you are going with add-on light.
-When they are 18 weeks of age immediately increase the effective day length to 12.5 hours then add 30 min. per week until 15-16 hours is reached.
+With add-on lighting you can buy point-of-lay CSBs anytime, but autumn is a good time if you are going with add-on light.
+Immediately increase the effective day length to 12.5 hours then add 30 min. per week until 15-16 hours is reached.
 This schedule approximates what is done in the layer industry although an abrupt transfer to 14 hours at 18 weeks also works well .

 Your hens typically will moult when they reach 18 months of age .
-If they were acquired at point-of-lay in May, then 18 months of age will be about April the following year after about 10 months of laying.
+If they were acquired at point-of-lay in autumn, then 18 months of age will be autumn the following year after about 10 months of laying.
 To provide an opportunity for moulting, do not provide add-on light after summer into the autumn.
 As the day length continues to shorten your hens may drop back their laying and start to moult.
 This is variable and unpredictable—hybrids and some breeds might continue laying well despite the shortening days, and moult only gradually rather than suddenly.
 After the winter solstice in late June start to add back the light: set lights-on at 4.30 a.m. then move back 30 min. increments per week until 2.00 a.m. is reached.
 This will re-initiate laying in hens that have gone off the lay.